Heerhugowaard: History

 Around the year 800, the area of the modern Heerhugowaard was covered in peat fen.
 Because of peat-digging and storm floods, many lakes developed in the region, including the Heerhugowaard.
-The name is derived from word ('heer' in Dutch) Hugo van Assendelft who was killed by the West Frisians in this area in 1296.
+The name is derived from lord ('heer' in Dutch) Hugo van Assendelft who was killed by the West Frisians in this area in 1296.
 After two storms in 1248, the abbey of Egmond, which had much property in this region, built the Schagerdam at Schagen.
 This became part of the Westfriese Omringdijk, which protected the pentagon Schagen - Alkmaar - Medemblik - Enkhuizen - Hoorn.

 Uncontrollable increase of the lake had been prevented.
 In the 17th century private investors decided to drain the lake to create farmland.
 In 1630 the polder was drained and the 39.0 km2 of land was divided among the investors.
 In contrast to e.g. the Beemster, the new land was poor quality, and in 1674 there was a proposal to refill the polder, as fishing would be more profitable.